What Can you do in one little Minneapolis Apartment?

 I look forward to creating and capturing more stories while I am here and I hope that you get to experience this little rooms magic for yourself in your own photo session.

-And now, some examples of what I have created in my little corner spot in Minneapolis over the past year.
+And now, some examples of what I have created in my little corner spot in Minneapolis.